ardanlabs/python-go/pyext/README.md

 ```

 The wheel binary package (with `.whl` extension) has the platform information
-in it's name: `cp38` means CPython version 3.8, `linux_x86_64` is the operation
+in its name: `cp38` means CPython version 3.8, `linux_x86_64` is the operation
-system and the architecture - like's Go's `GOOS` and `GOARCH`.
+system and the architecture - like Go's `GOOS` and `GOARCH`.

 Now you can use Python's package manager,
 [pip](https://packaging.python.org/tutorials/installing-packages/) to install
-these package.
+these packages.
 You can also upload these packages to Python package index
 [PyPI](https://pypi.org/) using tools such as
 [twine](https://github.com/pypa/twine), then people will be all to run `pip
 install checksig` and use your package.

 ### Conclusion